Winner of the 2022 IACM Outstanding Book Award, sponsored by the International Association of Conflict Management.

 About the authors

-Lisa Blomgren Amsler is Keller-Runden Professor of Public Service at the Indiana University School of Public and Environmental Affairs.
+Lisa Blomgren Amsler is Distinguished Professor and Keller-Runden Professor of Public Service at the Indiana University Paul H. O'Neill School of Public and Environmental Affairs and Saltman Senior Scholar at the University of Nevada Las Vegas William S. Boyd School of Law.

 Janet K. Martinez is Senior Lecturer in Law at the Stanford Law School.
-She is Director of Stanford's Gould Negotiation and Mediation Program and Co-Director of the Gould Alternative Dispute Resolution Research Initiative.
+She is Director of Stanford's Gould Negotiation and Mediation Program and Director of the Gould Alternative Dispute Resolution Research Initiative.

 "Dispute System Design is a significant and comprehensive introduction to creating dispute processes that are fair and effective in a variety of environments.
 With its clear analytic focus on design, practice, and ethics, this book should be of great use in professional settings from law, business, and public policy to social work, education, and international relations."